avalon60/OraTAPI/README.md

 # Set the view_dir property to have any triggers generated from the view templates.
 view_dir = view

 # Set the directory pathname to locate the OraTAPI.csv file.
-If unset it is assumed to be located under
+Relative paths are resolved from the active
+# profile home, so resources/config means ~/OraTAPI/configs/<active-profile>/resources/config.
-# ~/OraTAPI/resources/config.
-This file is used to fine control which files should be generated.
+# This file is used to fine control which files should be generated.
 ora_tapi_csv_dir = resources/config

 # Set the path to the OraTAPI pi_columns.csv file.
 This CSV file is used to flag columns as personal information.
 # Such columns are not logged when using the llogger format templates.
-Relative paths are resolved with precedence:
+Relative paths are resolved from the active
-# project override, then ~/OraTAPI, then packaged defaults.
+# profile home, so resources/config means ~/OraTAPI/configs/<active-profile>/resources/config.
 pi_columns_csv_dir = resources/config

 [api_controls]